Who is who

-After I finished my diploma programme Technical Physics, I startet as a doctoral candidate at the Vienna University of Technology.
+After I finished my diploma programme Technical Physics, I startet as a doctoral candidate at the TU Wien.
 Currently I am working on the single-trap characterisation in nanoscale MOSFETs at the Institute for Microelectronics.
 I have been working as a student representative since 2006.
 First as a member of the programme representation of students of Technical Physics then as a member of the university representation of students and now as a representative of the doctoral candidates at the TU Wien.

 After finishing my master in the field of microelectronics, I started my dissertation at the Institute for Microelectronics in March 2013.
 Since I also was a student representative in my former studies, I hope I can help with the problems and needs of doctoral students.

-Wolfgang Müller has studied mathematics at the Vienna university of technology.
+Wolfgang Müller has studied mathematics at the TU Wien.
 He has held different offices in students representation.
 Now he is working at AIT on his dissertation.
 Because he likes to be there for his colleagues, he wants to become representative for the doctoral programme.

-I finished my master thesis for electrical engineering at the Vienna University of Technology.
+I finished my master thesis for electrical engineering at the TU Wien.
 During my bachelor and master studies I have been working as a student representative (for electrical engineering and unversity wide) and want to use the gained experience in the work as representative for doctoral candidates.
 During my first year as doctoral candidate, the topic of my thesis in the group Vision for Robotics has yet to be stated precisely.

-Alex studied Business Informatics at the Vienna UT and is working on his dissertation at the Faculty of Informatics.
+Alex studied Business Informatics at TU Wien and is working on his dissertation at the Faculty of Informatics.
 His research interest centers around mobile apps and dynamic mobile app interfaces within personal area networks.
 Apart from that, he engages with the dynamic Austrian startups ecosystem as a freelance consultant, and joined the Fachschaft to help improve the environment for his doctoral fellows.

 Andreas is yet another electrical engineer among the current student representatives.
 After finishing his master studies in 2014, he's now working at the Automation and Control institute investigating mathematical models for chirped pulse amplifiers.
 Believing that doubt is a primal impulse for science and liberal arts, he seriously doubts he is ever going to finish his philosophy master.